WACCapital/toc/README.md

-# A Table of Contents for All WAC Code
+# A Table of Contents for All Gruntwork Code

-This repo is a convenient way to find all of the repositories created and maintained by [WAC](http://www.wac.io/).
-It is intended primarily for WAC's customers.
+This repo is a convenient way to find all of the repositories created and maintained by [Gruntwork](http://www.gruntwork.io/).
+It is intended primarily for Gruntworks's customers.

-_Please note that most of the links are private.
-If you don't have access to them, you'll get a 404 page!
-To gain access, you must be a WAC customer.
-See [wac.io](http://www.wac.io/) for more info and feel free to reach out to us at [info@wac.io](mailto:info@wac.io) if you have questions._

 ### Terminology